 Hot Docs' The Changing Face of Europe, a partnership with European Film Promotion, spotlights diverse snapshots from the continent with global perspectives.

-Joannie Lafrenière captures the life of Hungarian-Canadian photographer Gabor Szilasi with humour, grace, and an appropriately curious eye.
+Joannie Lafrenière captures Hungarian-Canadian photographer Gabor Szilasi with an appropriately curious eye.

 Raymonde Provencher is the subject of Hot Docs 2022 Focus On retrospective for her career documenting urgent human rights stories with compassion and care.